Paraíso (2025 film)

-was created by montaging together hundreds of hours of archival home VHS video tapes, television reports from RTP, SIC and MTV and thousands of still photographs, along with thirty-eight recent interviews with scene insider DJs, producers, dancers and producers including; Paulo and Luís Leite, DJ Vibe, Rui da Silva and Yen Sung.
+was created by montaging together hundreds of hours of archival home VHS video tapes, television reports from RTP, SIC and MTV and thousands of still photographs, along with thirty-eight recent interviews with scene insider DJs, producers, dancers and producers including; Yen Sung, Alex FX, Carlos Fauvrelle, Carlos Manaça, Paulo Leite, Luís Leite, The Advent, DJ Vibe, Frank Maurel, Luis "XL" Garcia, Miss Sheila, Nuno Cacho, Rui da Silva and Rob di Stefano.

-The film discusses the early humble origins of electronic music in Portugal; its clubs such as Kremlin, Alcântara-Mar and Frágil, it’s underground record labels, and it’s unique large scale dance parties, often held at historical sites such as the Santa Maria da Feira castle.
+The film discusses the early humble origins of electronic music in Portugal; its clubs such as Kremlin, Alcântara-Mar and Frágil, its underground record labels, and its unique large scale dance parties, often held at historical sites such as the Santa Maria da Feira castle.

 The film also reflects on the global attention the movement began receiving in 1994 after the release of So Get Up by the duo Underground Sound of Lisbon who incorporated a 1992 literary work written and vocalized by Greek-Californian artist Ithaka (Ithaka Darin Pappas) as the memorable intro and vocal hook.
 World-renowned DJ, Danny Tenaglia also makes an appearance to discuss his own remix of So Get Up which, more than thirty years after its initial release, remains one of the era's most enduring Tribal house tracks.